oskarhlm/it2805/lecture_notes/lecture_notes.md

   - Allows for data exchange between computers
   - Tolerates unreliable sub-networks
   - Guarantees proper data transmission, since the phisical network can't
+  - The TCP/IP model is a four-layer model that divides network communications into four distinct categories or layers.
+The model is often referred to as the TCP/IP stack.
+The four important layers are the application layer, the transport layer, the network layer, and the link layer.
+    - The Application Layer: The application layer is closest to the end user.
+And this is the layer that users interact with directly, including protocols such as HTTP, FTP, and SSH.
+This layer is responsible for providing applications with access to the network.
+    - The Transport Layer: The transport layer ensures that data is delivered reliably and efficiently from one point to another.
+This layer handles data transmission between hosts, including protocols like TCP and UDP.
+    - The Internet Layer: The network layer is responsible for routing data through the web.
+This layer delivers data packets from one host to another, including the IP protocol.
+    - The Link Layer: The link layer provides reliable data links between the two nodes — for example,protocols like ethernet and Wi-Fi.
   - Layers
     - Application (HTTP, telnet, ftp, email, VoIP)
       - Ability to access services of other layers